Get a free, no obligation personal loan quote with rates as low as 9.99%

 When you apply for a guarantor loan, there is generally no credit check involved for the primary borrower (you) during the application process.
 Instead, it’s your guarantor’s credit and finances that will be checked.

 Your guarantor will need to have good credit and finances in order to be approved.
-If approved, you can use the guarantor loan to cover your expenses and build credit as your pay back the loan.
+You can then use the guarantor loan to cover your expenses and build credit as you pay back the loan.
+Keep in mind that the guarantor will be on the hook for taking over your payments if you fall behind, so make sure they fully understand their role and the potential risks.

 Benefits Of Improving Your Credit Scores

-• Better Chances of Approval – Credit is one of the many factors lenders use during their loan approval process, so having good credit may help you get approved for loans and other credit products.
+• Higher Chances Of Loan Approval – Credit scores are one of the few key factors that lenders use during their loan approval process.
+So, having good credit may help you get approved for loans and other credit products.

-• Lower Interest Rates – Like your loan approval, your credit scores can help you qualify for lower interest rates.
+• Lower Interest Rates – A good credit score can help you qualify for lower interest rates, which can save you money over the loan term.

 • Higher Credit Limits and Larger Loan Amounts – High credit scores indicate that you may be a less risky borrower than someone with poor credit.
-As such, lender may be more willing to provide you with a loan, given that all other factors are the same.
+As such, you may be able to qualify for a higher loan amount or credit limit.

 What Can Cause Your Credit Scores To Drop?

-• Financial delinquencies (bankruptcies, consumer proposals, accounts in collections, etc.)
+• Financial delinquencies (ie. bankruptcies, consumer proposals, accounts in collections, etc.)

 • Errors in your credit report that go undisputed